aukrasnov/small_projects/radar_plus/readme.md

 -Show the notification on the dashboard (in login mode) with following info:

--Stock name
+1) Stock name
--The news (Use first 4 lines and subject line + link to the news) -How many % the stock is up from the news came (update the realtime price)
+2) The news (Use first 4 lines and subject line + link to the news)
+3) How many % the stock is up from the news came (update the realtime price)